mindazhao/PWStableNet/README.md

-# Pixel-wise Warping for Video Stabilization (PWNet)
+# PWStableNet: Learning Pixel-wise Warping Maps for Video Stabilization
-This is a [PyTorch](http://pytorch.org/) implementation of Pixel-wise Warping for Video Stabilization.
+This is a [PyTorch](http://pytorch.org/) implementation of PWStableNet: Learning Pixel-wise Warping Maps for Video Stabilization.

 Source code and models will be opened soon!